skip to main content

 Top CenturyLink home phone plans

-CenturyLink began as a home phone company back in the 1930s (under the name of Oak Ridge Telephone Company), so it’s not surprising that the company continues to deliver quality landline and long-distance phone service.
-CenturyLink home phone service delivers crystal clear voice quality that you can’t get with a cellphone.
+CenturyLink started as a home phone company in the 1930s (under the name of Oak Ridge Telephone Company), so it’s not surprising that the company continues to deliver high-quality phone service.
+However, you won’t find exceptional deals.

 • Unlimited nationwide long-distance calling